 - Youth who are eight years of age and have not reached their nineteenth birthday on or before September 1 of the current year may enroll in 4-H clubs and groups.

-Ask around.
-Check with your friends and neighbors.
 Find an existing club that is working on a project area that interests you and has room for new members.

 Another option is to find a project area that interests you, gather some friends together, add an adult willing to be your leader, and start a new club.
 The Discover 4-H Clubs curriculum is a great way to get started.